 Driving from Port Dickson to Melaka

 Tanjung Tuan is a coastal rainforest branching out into mangroves.
-Smack in the middle is a crescent-shaped water body- the Blue Lagoon a haven for swimming, windsurfing, snorkelling and just relaxing in a secret hideaway of the forest.
+Smack in the middle is a crescent-shaped water body- the Blue Lagoon a haven for swimming, windsurfing, snorkeling and just relaxing in a secret hideaway of the forest.

 To the left of the Blue Lagoon is Cape Rachado the bird-watching forest reserve, ideal for trekking in the wilderness.
 Just walk up the hill to the Lighthouse for breathtaking panoramic views from the cliff (entry is restricted).
 Port Dickson is a great weekend getaway that offers all the lush greens and sparkling blues of Malaysia without venturing far from Melaka.